ankicommunity/anki-sync-server-rs/README.md

 #### Linux

 1. Grab binary from github [releases](https://github.com/ankicommunity/anki-sync-server-rs/releases) and unpack it, `ankisyncd_x.x.x-linux_x86_64_xxx.tar.gz` for x86-64 linux, `ankisyncd-x.x.x-armv6_muslc.tar.gz` for armv6 32bit NEON board under linux) or even better build it from source (see `INSTALL.md`)
-2. Tweak the configuration `Settings.toml` to your liking
+2. Tweak the configuration `ankisyncd.toml` to your liking (if you want to use it)
-3. Run server `./ankisyncd`
+3. Run server `./ankisyncd` (use `--config ANKISYNCD_CONFIG_PATH` if needed)
-4. Add user `./ankisyncd user --add username password` (use `./ankisyncd user --help` for more on user management)
+4. Add user `./ankisyncd user --add username password` (use `./ankisyncd user --help` for more on user management, add `--config ANKISYNCD_CONFIG_PATH` to the command when using a config file)
 5. Enjoy!

 #### Windows

 1. Grab binray from github [releases](https://github.com/ankicommunity/anki-sync-server-rs/releases) and unpack it,`ankisyncd_x.x.x-windows_x86_64.zip` for x86-64 windows.
-2. Tweak the configuration `Settings.toml` to your liking
+2. Tweak the configuration `ankisyncd.toml` to your liking (if you want to use it)
-3. Run server (double click) `ankisyncd.exe`
+3. Run server with the defaults (double click) `ankisyncd.exe` (run `ankisyncd.exe --config ANKISYNCD_CONFIG_PATH` from the command line to use a specific config file)
-4. Add user using command line `./ankisyncd.exe user --add username password` (use `./ankisyncd.exe user --help` for more on user management)
+4. Add user using command line `./ankisyncd.exe user --add username password` (use `./ankisyncd.exe user --help` for more on user management, add `--config ANKISYNCD_CONFIG_PATH` to the command when using a config file)
 5. Enjoy!

 #### MacOS